On semiconjugate rational functions

-In all these papers it was assumed that the functions $f_1$ and $f_2$ have no iterate in common, that is for all $n,m\in \mathbb N.$ Fatou and Julia used in their papers dynamical methods requiring an additional assumption that the Julia set of $f_1$ or $f_2$ does not coincide with the whole complex plane.
-They showed that in this case up to a conjugacy $f_1$, $f_2$ are either powers or Chebyshev polynomials.
-In contrast, Ritt used a method of algebraic-topological character which was free of any assumptions about the Julia set.
-Accordingly, the list of commuting functions obtained by Ritt is longer and includes in particular rational functions arising from multiplication theorems of doubly periodic meromorphic functions.
-Below we put a citation from the Ritt paper which contains a formulation of his main result as well as some additional remarks.
+In all these papers it was assumed that the considered commuting functions $A$ and $X$ have no iterate in common, that is \be \l{ins} A^{\circ n}\neq X^{\circ m}\ee for all $n,m\in \mathbb N.$ In particular, this assumption rules out ``trivial'' solutions of the form $A=R^{\circ m},$ $X=R^{\circ n},$ where $R$ is an arbitrary rational function.
+Fatou and Julia used dynamical methods requiring an additional assumption that the Julia set of $A$ or $X$ does not coincide with the whole complex plane, while Ritt used a method of algebraic-topological character free of any assumptions about the Julia set.
+Briefly, the Ritt theorem states that if rational functions $A$ and $X$ commute and no iterate of $A$ is equal to an iterate of $X$, then, up to a conjugacy, $A$ and $X$ are either powers, or Chebyshev polynomials, or Latt\`es functions.